sajjadGG/book-python/machine-learning/svm/support-vector-machines.rst

     Depending on which you choose, a new data point will be classified almost entirely differently!

-These are three very different separaters which perfectly discriminate between these samples.
+These are three very different separators which perfectly discriminate between these samples.
 Depending on which you choose, a new data point will be classified almost entirely differently!

 How can we improve on this?